PET HEALTH

 Third stage

-Balance is nonexistent in the third stage of DM, and dogs will have trouble staying upright.
-The back legs are paralyzed, and the muscles will begin to atrophy due to not being used.
+Balance is nonexistent in late stage DM, and dogs will have trouble staying upright without support.
+The back leg muscles will continue to atrophy due to not being used, and you may notice involuntary, erratic or kicking hind leg movements.
+Eventually, the back legs become paralyzed.

-Their front legs will continue to weaken, and dogs may have accidents in the house more frequently.
+Their front legs will continue to weaken, and dogs may have accidents in the house more frequently.4,5

 Fourth stage